Bill Gammels 5 Essentials of Good Fly Casting

 1. Eliminate Slack Line

 Ideally there must be no slack line.
-Or at the very least - Slack line should be kept to a minimum at all times.
+Or at the very least - Slack line should be kept to a minimum.
 Start with the rod tip low and the line straight on the water, accelerate smoothly to a crisp stop.

 2. Timing